Grievance Procedure Fill out the template

 • outline a step-by-step process to explain how grievances should be made

-• outline the rights of staff members during the process
+• outline the rights of employees during the process

 What laws apply to a grievance procedure?